 Rebecca Blikslager is a self-started rider from a small New Hampshire town.
 Her story begins with an ageless rescue pony named Buckshot.
 They grew up together on her parents’ farm spending summers swimming in the nearby lake, showing in local 4H events, and driving around the village in a buggy.

+For ten years, Rebecca practiced nursing in various sectors beginning with oncology, then onto E.R. and, lastly, as the nurse manager for a home I.V. company, though after recovering from a near-fatal car accident, she decided to pivot back to her true passion full-time.
 She and Anthony sold their small, trendy house in Five Points, Raleigh, put in an offer on an obscure plot of farmland in outer Apex and dumped everything they had into financing and building what is today Windcroft Farm.

 From a crop field to multi-faceted dressage complex, from small-town 4H shows to FEI competitor, Windcroft Farm is a story of tenacity and resilience that exudes its vigor through the people who brought it to fruition as well as the very soil it’s built upon.